Whatsapp Icon

 2. Targeted Therapy: Unlike chemotherapy, which affects all rapidly dividing cells, targeted therapy focuses on specific genetic features of cancer cells.
 This leads to fewer side effects compared to traditional chemotherapy.

 3. Stem Cell Transplant: For cases where Hodgkin Lymphoma has relapsed or is resistant to treatment, a stem cell transplant might be an option.
-This procedure allows for the use of high-dose chemotherapy followed by replenishing the bodys supply of healthy stem cells.
+This procedure allows for the use of high-dose chemotherapy followed by replenishing the body's supply of healthy stem cells.

 Choosing the right treatment depends on several factors, including the stage of the disease, the presence of certain symptoms, the patient's overall health, and previous treatments.
 A multidisciplinary team of healthcare professionals will work closely with the patient to determine the most appropriate treatment plan.

-It's important for patients to discuss all potential side effects and the goals of treatment with their healthcare provider.
+Patients need to discuss all potential side effects and the goals of treatment with their healthcare provider.
 Advances in treatment mean that many people with Hodgkin Lymphoma now have a good chance of complete recovery or long-term remission.

 This content is for informational purposes only.
 Always consult a medical professional for diagnosis and treatment choices tailored to your health.